How to find the best Alibaba legitimate and verified suppliers

 Step 1.
 Where to start looking - The B2B marketplace

-There are 3 main options when it comes to initiating your search for a Chinese supplier.
-For the purposes of this post, we’ll focus on Alibaba, but it’s worth noting that you have other options.
+There are 3 main options when it comes to initiating your search for a Chinese supplier:

 • B2B marketplace